virtool/virtool-website/content/docs/developer/api_errors.md

 JSON input data for POST and PUT endpoints and URL queries are validated using Cerberus.

-Validation errors will result in a ``422 Unprocessable Entity`` response.
+Validation errors will result in a {{< inline-status 422 >}} response.
 The response data includes the default Cerberus error report.
 Refer to the [Cerberus documentation](http://docs.python-cerberus.org/en/stable/usage.html).

 ```json